 HALIFAX AAMS REPS

-Looking forward to meeting you soon!
+I’m looking forward to meeting you all very soon!

 SAINT JOHN AAMS REPS